Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 #### Test 6 - setSecondsOverall

 The function `setSecondsOverall` includes a single if condition.
 For this reason, two different input values were tested, one that makes the condition evaluate to false (`secondsOverall` >= 0) and another that makes it evaluate to true (`secondsOverall` < 0).
 To create this test we used the ParameterizedTest `setSecondsTodayTest`, which uses the MethodSource `genSecondsOverall` to feed the function with the input values.
+We then assert that the value of `secondsOverall` was effectively changed.

 **Inputs used**: -2 and 10

 **Outcome**: The test passed successfully.

-#### Tests [7 - 14] - setQuotaToday
+#### Tests [7 - 14]

 To test most of the setters of the `Project` class, mainly the methods: